Connect with others who understand.

 • Obesity (characterized by high body mass index, or BMI)

-One study found that people with psoriasis have a 14 percent to 40 percent chance of developing a metabolic syndrome.
-By comparison, another study found that around 25 percent of the general population has metabolic syndrome.
+A 2016 research review from the journal Anais Brasileiros de Dermatologia found that people with psoriasis have a 14 percent to 40 percent chance of developing a metabolic syndrome.
+By comparison, researchers estimate that in the United States, metabolic syndrome affects around 22 percent of adults, according to research from JAMA.
 The severity of psoriasis also correlates with metabolic syndrome, with metabolic issues more prevalent in those with more severe psoriasis.

 Obesity has been shown to increase levels of inflammation in the body, and it can also affect how well therapies work in treating psoriasis.
-A study found that weight loss coupled with biologic treatment — specifically, tumor necrosis factor-alpha (TNF-alpha) inhibitors such as Remicade (infliximab), Enbrel (etanercept), and Humira (adalimumab) — helps control psoriasis better than treatment in those who are overweight or obese.
+The 2016 Anais Brasileiros de Dermatologia research review found that weight loss coupled with biologic treatment — specifically, tumor necrosis factor-alpha (TNF-alpha) inhibitors such as infliximab (Remicade), etanercept (Enbrel), and adalimumab (Humira) — helps control psoriasis better than treatment in those who are overweight or obese.

-Inflammatory bowel disease is caused by chronic inflammation in the stomach, intestines, and colon.
-The two main types of IBD are ulcerative colitis (UC) and Crohn’s disease (CD), which can cause:
+Inflammatory bowel disease (IBD) is caused by chronic inflammation in the stomach, intestines, and colon.
+Ulcerative colitis and Crohn’s disease are IBDs and can cause:

 • Diarrhea